Xbow System Lectures

 In a group of 145 consecutively debonded patients from the author's practice, the average treatment time from bonding to debonding was 16 months.
 78% of the patients had an average treatment time of 13.4 months.

 The part of treatment that the orthodontist has control over (other than the treatment plan) is Alignment and Space Closure (ASC).
-The patient has control over elastic wear to coordinate the arches and finish the occlusion.
-In a group of 42 consecutively treated patients where 34 were non-extraction and 8 were extraction cases, ASC took an average of 9 months to complete for the non-extraction group and 11 months for the extraction group.
+The patient controls elastic wear to coordinate the arches and finish the occlusion.
+In a group of 42 consecutively treated patients, where 34 were non-extraction, and 8 were extraction cases, ASC took an average of 9 months to complete for the non-extraction group and 11 months for the extraction group.

 CAAPP TwinLok 1997